DreamVB/MePaint/README.md

 # Features

-Create new drawing with your chosen size
+- Create new drawing with your choosen size
-Open and Save Bitmaps and JPEGS
+- Open and Save Bitmaps and JPEGS
-Basic drawing tools
+- Basic drawing tools
-Undo Option
+- Undo Option
-Lighten and Darken drawing
+- Lighten and Darken drawing
-Flip and rotate drawing
+- Flip and rotate drawing
-Invert drawing
+- Invert drawing
-Simple spray tool
+- Simple spray tool
-Fill and pen styles
+- Fill and pen styles
-A nice colour picker that lets you set colour for foreground and background.
+- A nice color picker that lets you set color for foreground and background.
-Swap between the two colours
+- Swap between the two colors
-Eraser tool
+- Eraser tool

 # Compiling
 To compile you will need the opensource Lazarus you can find it here